Carlo Cafiero: Rivalry with Costa

 By 1880, Costa had abandoned any pretence of anarchism entirely, which caused a dramatic break between him and Cafiero.
 Cafiero, who still advocated for a violent revolution, was deeply angered by Costa's reformist turn.
 In letters to other Italian anarchists, Cafiero denounced parliamentarism as "the plague of our revolutionary party" and attacked Costa's calls for "minor and practical programs", which he felt presented a danger to socialism.
 In a letter to Francesco Pezzi, sent in November 1880, Cafiero speculated that the anarchist movement could benefit from the "loss of innocence" caused by Costa's split.
 In December 1880, Cafiero's anarchist faction managed to dominate the Italian Federation's Chiasso Congress, which officially adopted anarchist communism and took a firm oppositional stance against reformism and electoralism.
 This would prove a pyrrhic victory, as it would end up being the last Italian congress of the International and result in a strengthening of the legalitarian faction, which quickly established its own organisations.
+According to Peter Kropotkin, while Costa was in prison during the winter of 1880-1881, Cafiero attempted to court Costa's lover Anna Kuliscioff, but his advances were rejected.

 That same month, Cafiero published the article "Action", in which he declared that Costa's cooperation with "bourgeois political institutions" amounted to a renunciation of socialism and an acceptance of capitalism.
 Cafiero rejected proposals for electing socialist parliamentary representatives, which he claimed represented little more than "to participate in [our own] oppression".
 Instead, he called for anarchists to take immediate and violent direct action against the system, which to him meant killing capitalists and their collaborators.
 Cafiero framed such attacks as "revolutionary gymnastics", which would prepare the masses for revolution.
 By the spring of 1881, many more within the anarchist movement were publishing public attacks against Costa, especially as he continued to insist that he was still a revolutionary.
 Over time, Cafiero's own attacks against Costa became more personal and violent, denouncing him by name as an "apostate" and a "traitor" to the revolutionary cause.
 In an open letter he published on 21 July 1881, Cafiero even called for Costa to be assassinated.
 This only served to outrage and consolidate Costa's support base in Emilia-Romagna, where he founded the Italian Revolutionary Socialist Party (PSRI) three days later.